Political views and activism of Rage Against the Machine

-The political views and activism of Rage Against the Machine are central in the band's music and public image.
+The political views and activism of Rage Against the Machine (RATM) are central to the band's music and public image.
 Rage Against the Machine is an American rock band formed in Los Angeles in 1991.
-The band's line-up consists of vocalist Zack de la Rocha, bassist and backing vocalist Tim Commerford, guitarist Tom Morello and drummer Brad Wilk.
-Critics have noted Rage Against the Machine for its "fiercely polemical music, which brewed sloganeering left wing rants against corporate America, cultural imperialism, and government oppression into a Molotov cocktail of punk, hip-hop, and thrash."
+The band's line-up consisted of vocalist Zack de la Rocha, bassist and backing vocalist Tim Commerford, guitarist Tom Morello, and drummer Brad Wilk.
+Critics have noted Rage Against the Machine for its "fiercely political music, which brewed sloganeering left wing rants against corporate America, cultural imperialism, and government oppression into a Molotov cocktail of punk, hip-hop, and thrash."

 Integral to their identity as a band, Rage Against the Machine often voiced strong criticism of the domestic and foreign policies of the US government.
 The band and its individual members participated in political protests and other activism throughout its existence, and the band saw its music primarily as a means of spreading ideas.
-De la Rocha explained that "I'm interested in spreading those ideas through art, because music has the power to cross borders, to break military sieges and to establish real dialogue."
+De la Rocha explained that "I'm interested in spreading those ideas through art because music has the power to cross borders, to break military sieges, and to establish real dialogue."

 EZLN

-The band are vocal supporters of the Zapatista Army of National Liberation (EZLN), especially De la Rocha, who has taken several trips to the Mexican state of Chiapas to aid their efforts.
+The band were vocal supporters of the Zapatista Army of National Liberation (EZLN), especially De la Rocha, who has taken several trips to the Mexican state of Chiapas to aid their efforts.
 The flag of the EZLN serves as the primary recurring theme in the band's visual art.
-Morello described the EZLN as "a guerrilla army who represent the poor indigenous communities in southern Mexico who, for hundreds of years, have been trodden upon and sort of cast aside and which really are the lowest form on the economic-social ladder in Mexico.
-In 1994, on New Years Day, there was an uprising there and they were led by the very charismatic Subcomandante Marcos which is a group which is tremendously supportive of the "most objectively poor and continues to fight for dignity, for all people in Mexico."
+Tom Morello described the EZLN as "a guerrilla army that represents the poor indigenous communities in southern Mexico" and praised its leader, Subcomandante Marcos, in an interview.
 An interviewer was once told by De la Rocha, "Our purpose in sympathizing with the Zapatistas is to help spark [real] dialogue."

-De la Rocha has been particularly outspoken on the cause of the EZLN.
-He explained the importance of the cause to him personally.

-The EZLN and De la Rocha's experiences with them inspired the songs "People of the Sun", "Wind Below" and "Without a Face" from Evil Empire, and "War Within a Breath" from The Battle Of Los Angeles.
+The EZLN and De la Rocha's experiences with them inspired the songs "People of the Sun", "Wind Below," and "Without a Face" from Evil Empire, and "War Within a Breath" from The Battle Of Los Angeles.

-The EZLN flag has been used as a stage backdrop at all of the band's shows since their reunion in April 2007.
+The EZLN flag was used as a stage backdrop at all of the band's shows from their reunion in April 2007 to their final show in August 2022.

 Zack de la Rocha asked their record label, Epic Records, for $30,000 to donate to the EZLN.
 It is not known if they complied.